eum602/Ejemplos-de-Reactjs/README.md

 ## Deployment
 This can be deployed on any server or locally.
-Using one stash here!
+Using some comments from master.

 ## How to contribute